 The fifth pillar of Islam is Hajj, which translates to mean ‘the pilgrimage to the Holy city of Makkah’ The Arabic word Hajj, linguistically, means ‘heading to a place for the sake of visiting’; in Islamic terminology, it describes the act of heading to Makkah to observe specific acts and rituals.
 Hajj, or the pilgrimage, is a 5-6-day journey to this sacred place between the 8th and 13th day of the last month of the Islamic lunar calendar, Dhul-Hijjah.
 The Hajj journey is obligatory for every Muslim, male or female, to complete at least once in a lifetime; providing that they are mentally, physically and financially capable of making the trip.
 God states:

-Integral to Hajj is the Ka’bah, a holy shrine: a black silk-clad cube stone structure at the heart of the Grand Mosque in the modern-day city of Mecca, Saudi Arabia.
-The Kaaba is at the center of the Earth, built by Prophet Abraham and his son Ismael.
-Upon completion, God the Almighty Commanded Prophet Abraham to relay the message amongst the people that they would be required to make a pilgrimage to this house.
-Prophet Abraham then replied, ‘O Allah with no one here, how will they hear my message?’
-God then replied, ‘Upon you is the proclamation, and upon me, is to see who responds.’
-Prophet Abraham went on top of the Ka’bah and also climbed Mount Safa and called out, “O People, Allah has built a house for himself on this Earth, and he has legislated upon you that you go and perform pilgrimage, so come and perform pilgrim to this house!’
+Integral to Hajj is the Kaaba, a Holy Shrine, a black silk-clad cube stone structure at the heart of the Grand Mosque in the modern-day city of Mecca, Saudi Arabia.
+The Kaaba is at the center of the Earth, built by Prophet Abraham and his son Ismael peace be upon them.
+Upon completion, God the Almighty Commanded Prophet Abraham to relay the Message amongst the people that they would be required to make a pilgrimage to this House.
+Prophet Abraham peace be upon him replied, ‘O Allah, with no one here, how will they hear my Message?’
+God then answered, ‘Upon you is the proclamation, and upon me, is to see who responds.’
+Prophet Abraham peace be upon him went on top of the Kaaba and also climbed Mount Safa and called out, ‘O People, Allah has built a house for himself on this Earth, and he has legislated upon you to perform pilgrimage, so come and perform pilgrim to this house!’

 Male Pilgrims wear two white seamless lyon sheets with no stitching by hand, that are wrapped around the body.
-No belts, no rings, no perfumes, no jewelry, or any type of accessories or garish clothing, may be worn.
+No belts, no rings, no perfumes, no jewelry, or any accessories or garish clothing, may be worn.
 The simple garb worn represents complete impoverishment and humility and signifies the equality of humanity—as everyone comes before God the same.
-No one is better than the other among the pilgrims of hajj.
+No one is better than the other among the pilgrims of Hajj.
 Muslims are all united in their devotion to God.
 Every human being is displayed equally, as we are all equal in the eyes of Allah regardless of our color or race.
-The black man stands next to the white man and they call on Allah with one voice.
-The king stands beside a peasant, the businessman stands beside the politician, the doctor beside the engineer, and they declare their submission to the will of Allah using the same words.
-Several Millions of people are dressed the same way and look the same, no one can tell the rich from the poor; all fulfill the same rituals with the utmost humility.
+The black man stands next to the white man, and they call on Allah with one voice.
+The King stands beside a peasant; the businessman stands beside the politician, the doctor beside the engineer, and they declare their submission to the will of Allah using the same words.
+Several Millions of people are dressed the same way and look the same; no one can tell the rich from the poor; all fulfill the same rituals with the utmost humility.
 This is to remind pilgrims of the coming Day of Judgment when all people will be stripped of their clothes and displayed before their God.
-The pilgrims display a sense of poverty with their appearance, as the pilgrims acknowledge that they are the ones in need, and God is the one that owns and has everything they require.
+The pilgrims show a sense of poverty with their appearance, as the pilgrims acknowledge that they are the ones in need, and God is the one that owns and has everything they require.

-Since Prophet Abraham and his wife Sara were not able to bear any children, Sara asked her husband to marry their servant so they could beget a child before they were too old to raise the offspring.
+Since Prophet Abraham and his wife Sara could not bear any children, Sara asked her husband to marry their servant so they could beget a child before they were too old to raise offspring.
 Later, Prophet Abraham was commanded by God to take both his second wife Hagar and their son Ismael and leave them in a barren desert valley in modern-day Mecca.
-As soon as Abraham started to leave, Hagar cried out, ‘Where are you going?
+As soon as Prophet Abraham peace be upon him started to leave, Hagar cried out, ‘Where are you going?
 Why are you leaving us?’
 Abraham did not respond.
 After a few more attempts to find answers, Hagar then asked if this action was a commandment from God.
 He responded, ‘Yes.’
-Then she replied, if God commanded you to leave us, then leave us, because God never will leave us to perish.
-She was certain that God would not abandon her and her child, despite their presence at the center of a desert Valley.
+Then she replied, ‘if God commanded you to leave us, then leave us, because God never will leave us to perish.”
+She was sure that God would not abandon her and her child, despite their presence at the center of a Desert Valley.
 He left them with little water and some dates.

 Later, Hagar ran out of food and water and started to worry for her child.
-She then fell into a state of anxiety and climbed a hillock called ‘Mount Safa,’ crying out, “Is anyone there?”
-Then she ran to another hillock—Mount Marwa—again crying out, “Is anyone there?”
-Then she commenced pacing back and forth to each mountain, seven times.
+She then fell into a state of anxiety and climbed a hillock called Mount Safa, crying out, ‘is anyone there?’
+Then she ran to another hillock—Mount Marwa—again crying out, ‘Is anyone there?’
+Then she paced back and forth to each mountain, seven times.

 In commemoration of this great sacrifice from Hagar, Muslim pilgrims in Hajj progress in a quicker pace going back and forth between the two hillocks (which are 300-400 yards apart) seven times, reenacting Hagar’s movements when attempting to find aid.
 This action is symbolic of Hagar’s search for water and the miracle of the well of Zam Zam.

 Then the pilgrims depart Mecca toward the valley of Minna, which is about 3-4 miles outside of Makkah.
-During Hajj season, Minna is full of more than 100,000 air-conditioned tents that cover every open space as far as the eye can see, row after row, where pilgrims stay overnight.
+During Hajj season, Minna is full of over 100,000 air-conditioned tents that cover every open space as far as the eye can see, row after row, where pilgrims stay overnight.
 The tents accommodate roughly 2-3 million people performing Hajj.
 Pilgrims spend their time in prayer, worship, and meditation, asking for forgiveness on the night known as Layali Al-Tashreeq.

 Then pilgrims spend the night at Muzdalifah, an open plain about halfway between Arafat and Mina where pilgrims pray, then go back to Mina.